About this Prize

 - Note that information on matters such as ranking, or names of unsuccessful nominees, will not be disclosed.

-- Report (maximum five pages).
+- Report (maximum five pages in length).

 - Each nomination must be accompanied by a statement from the supervising or monitoring teacher or the nominator that the work reported is the student’s own work, setting out the extent of any assistance that the student has received from others.